Hi folks!!!!!!!

 Hi Neha,

-This is an excellent post on retention strategy through the exit interviews.
+This is an excellent post on retention strategy through exit interviews.

-1. You have rightly pointed which was commented by your CEO that the exit interviews for wrong reasons needs to be looked carefully to understand the why it is happening.
-Sadly, the way exit interviews are held how often does one come across the people who are leaving for the wrong reasons actually say so..most of them give the right reasons. :( Therefore it is not easy task.
+1. You have rightly pointed out, as commented by your CEO, that exit interviews conducted for the wrong reasons need to be looked at carefully to understand why it is happening.
+Sadly, the way exit interviews are held, how often does one come across people who are leaving for the wrong reasons actually say so?
+Most of them give the right reasons.
+Therefore, it is not an easy task.

-2. It would be better that the exit interviews are conducted after the period of two months when the employee is settled in new job - in which case he would most of the times give correct reasons as why he had to leave the company.
+2. It would be better if the exit interviews are conducted after a period of two months when the employee is settled in a new job - in which case, most of the time, they would give the correct reasons as to why they had to leave the company.

-3. It is a challenge for HR professionals to be pro-active to identify the section of talented professionals who are fishing for opportunties by pre-empt measures or by being the part of the dynamics of the Business which sadly doesn't happen.
+3. It is a challenge for HR professionals to be proactive in identifying talented professionals who are seeking opportunities by taking preemptive measures or by being a part of the dynamics of the business, which sadly doesn't happen.

-4. Have a clear cut strategy for the talented professionals like a code book as how Management should deal with them as and when the situation arises.
-Like HOD should drop everything literally when the key employee puts up the resignation letter and deal with the situation effectively.
+4. Have a clear-cut strategy for talented professionals, like a codebook on how management should deal with them when the situation arises.
+For example, the HOD should drop everything literally when a key employee submits a resignation letter and deal with the situation effectively.

-Good show on your part of your understanding of the subject despite being a student and your recent exposure to Industry during your internship.
+Good job on your part for your understanding of the subject despite being a student and your recent exposure to the industry during your internship.

 Keep it up!